 Your Spouse is Not Your Enemy

 “Don’t allow hardships, temptations or tragedies come between you.
-So many times instead of joining together and clinging together when the world strikes against them, couples allow things to part them.
+So many times, instead of joining together and clinging together when the world strikes against them, couples allow things to part them.
 You must join forces and fight off the attempts to destroy your marriage.
 Who else in the world has been through the things together that the two of you have survived?

 “Don’t let it happen.
 You must be determined to hold on to all of the good things you started out with and what has been built since.
 Cleave to one another like your life depended on it, after all it really does.”
-(From the EHow.com article, “How to Stay Married, in Love, and Deal With Life’s Troubles”)
+(From the article, “How to Stay Married, in Love, and Deal With Life’s Troubles”)

-Commit to Keeping Your Relationship in Tact
+Commit to Keeping Your Relationship Intact Despite Tragedies

-To help you in this battle the following are a few points you may want to prayerfully consider, which comes from the Today’s Christian Woman article titled, “Staying Married Through Tragedies,” written by Don Harding.
+To further help you in this battle the following are a few points you may want to prayerfully consider, which comes from the Today’s Christian Woman article titled, “Staying Married Through Tragedies,” written by Don Harding.
 In this article, Don points to some things Jim and Jeanne Caverly discuss.
 Jim and Jeanne “specialize in preserving marriages among parents of police officers killed in the line of duty.”
 In this article, Don Harting writes, “If tragedy darkens the door of your home, they (Jim and Jeanne) recommend these tips to help you cope.”
 Here are a few of them:

 “Commit to keeping your relationship intact.
 Commitment is the foundation of relationship survival.
 It needs to be verbally expressed by both partners before and during a crisis.
 Each partner needs to know that the other wants the relationship to survive.
 Speak or write your commitment; don’t rely on assumptions.”